 DMV can deny or suspend driving privileges for persons under age 18 if the juvenile meets one or more of the conditions below.
 Questions about this law may be directed to DMV.

-DMV will assign you a customer number which will display on your driver's license, learner's permit, CDL, or CDL instruction permit.
+DMV will assign you a customer number which will display on your driver's license, learner's permit, CDL, or commercial learner's permit.
 If you wish to change your DMV-assigned number in the future, you may be required to present documentation from law enforcement or the courts indicating that you may be a victim of identity theft.

 DMV may refuse to issue a driver's license or identification card to any applicant who appears for photographing in a disguise or intentionally distorts their face to alter their appearance.[Back to Top]

 For questions about driver fitness, refer to Medical and Mental Requirements

 For driver's license examples, refer to images of driver's licenses and identification cards.